Skip to content

 Rapid Teardown

 Focused diagnostic.
-I audit your code, your architecture, your team — including the app you vibe coded.
-You get a prioritized action plan your team can execute immediately.
+I audit your code, your architecture, and your team, including the app you vibe coded.
+You get a prioritized action plan your team can run with.

 Best for — You suspect something is wrong but need someone to pinpoint it.